 The last few months I’ve felt like I’ve wanted to share more, to let people know I’m just a real, normal person sharing my travel experiences.
 That’s why I’ve started vlogging.
-I really want people to know that what I’m doing is honest and not manufactured or perfect, because photos on Instagram and words on a blog page can be perfect.
+I really want people to know that what I’m doing is honest and not manufactured or perfect because photos on Instagram and words on a blog page can be perfect.
 I feel like actually seeing me share stuff will help people connect with the honesty of it and build our friendship more.

 There’s never a time when anybody has to feel pressured to share anything they don’t want to or project an image of socially accepted perfection.

 Our happiness should come from within ourselves.
 The number of likes or shares we get on a photograph does not equal happiness or success.
 Those things aren’t real.
-They’re digitally generated numbers on website and they aren’t tangible.
+They’re digitally generated numbers on a website and they aren’t tangible.
 They don’t translate into love, respect or happiness.
 They are fleeting moments of approval from strangers.

 Nothing feels better than when it’s real happiness or a sense of achievement from your own heart.
 The satisfaction of knowing you did a good job.
 You worked hard.
 You were a good friend.
 You saved up for that 8 week Europe trip.
-You ate healthy and exercised yourself toward your ideal body.
+You ate healthily and exercised yourself toward your ideal body.
 You achieved it!
-When you do something great, something you’ve been working toward for a long time, and you feel really proud of yourself for achieving it….
-That’s a great feeling.
+When you do something great, something you’ve been working toward for a long time, and you feel really proud of yourself for achieving it… That’s a great feeling.

-For me, I feel like part of the problem is externalising our self worth.
+For me, I feel like part of the problem is externalising our self-worth.
 Placing importance on the number of followers or likes we have and needing to see those numbers to feel good.
 It’s kind of like high-school approval gone mad!
-It’s like we’re teenage girls again, just wanting to be in the popular group, but instead of the approval of our class mates, we’re seeking the approval of the whole dang internet.
+It’s like we’re teenage girls again, just wanting to be in the popular group, but instead of the approval of our classmates, we’re seeking the approval of the whole dang internet.